 Dr. Nawrocki’s Qualifications

 **Dr. Lauren Nawrocki holds multiple certifications** including Botox, Dysport, and dermal filler administration.
-Her medical background includes teaching at local universities and treating patients in hospital settings before specializing in aesthetic medicine.
+Her medical background includes teaching at local universities and treating patients in hospital settings before specializing in aesthetic medicine and wellness services.

 Comprehensive Treatment Approach